 To determine the implications of historically observed expected gains, we considered the score trajectory of hypothetical students who are members of the Average family.
 For example, with a vertical scale score (VSS) of 314, Ashley Average scored the median historically-observed score in the Does Not Meet achievement level on the 3rd grade ELA SCREADY.
 Historically, students who scored from 310 to 319 on the ELA test in grade 3 demonstrated median achievement gains of 46 vertical scale points, giving Ashley a score of 360 on the 4th grade test.
-Students who scored from 360 to 369 on the ELA test in grade 4 demonstrated median achievement gains of 54 points, giving Ashley a score on the prior year test until she ultimately scores 511 on the 8th grade ELA test, which is still in the Does Not Meet achievement level.
+Students who scored from 360 to 369 on the ELA test in grade 4 demonstrated median achievement gains of 54 points, giving Ashley a score of 414 in grade 5.
+Ashley's score continues to progress in the same way, increasing by the median gains for students with a similar score on the prior year test until she ultimately scores 511 on the 8th grade ELA test, which is still in the Does Not Meet achievement level.

-Progression of ELA Scores for Hypothetical Average Students Making Median Gains from Grades 3 through 8
+Table 1Progression of ELA Scores for Hypothetical Average Students Making Median Gains from Grades 3 through 8

-3 rd (Grade 4 th (Grade 5 th (Grade 6 th (Grade 7 th 0 Grade 8 th Grade Student VSS Level VSS Level VSS Leve VSS Level VSS Level VSS Level Adam A. 579 Exceeds 642 Exceeds 671 Exceeds 690 Exceeds 729 Exceeds 762 Exceeds Annie A. 494 Meets 565 Meets 604 Meets 629 Meets 671 Meets 708 Meets Alberto A. 408 Appr 468 Appr 507 Appr 528 Appr 576 Appr 611 Appr Ashley A. 314 DNM 360 DNM 414 DNM 432 DNM 483 DNM 511 DNM historically observed gains for students with similar prior year scores from year to year from grade 3 through grade 8, leading each of them to the final scores shown in Table 1.
+3 rd (Grade 4 th Grade 5 th (Grade 6 th (Grade 7 th (Grade 8 th Grade Student VSS Level VSS Level VSS Level VSS Level VSS Level VSS Level Adam A. 579 Exceeds 642 Exceeds 671 Exceeds 690 Exceeds 729 Exceeds 762 Exceeds Annie A. 494 Meets eets 565 Meets 604 Meets 629 Meets 671 Meets 708 Meets Alberto A. 408 Appr Appr 468 Appr 50 507 Appr 528 Appr 576 Appr 611 Appr Ashley A. A. 314 DNM 360 DNM 414 DNM 432 DNM 483 DNM 511 DNM historically observed gains for students with similar prior year scores from year to year from grade 3 through grade 8, leading each of them to the final scores shown in Table 1.
 We then repeated this same process for the Mathematics SCREADY, again with each member of the Average family demonstrating the historical median score for their respective achievement levels in 3rd grade and demonstrating median growth for similarly-scoring students each year until 8th grade.
 The results of the progression of Mathematics SCREADY scores are shown in Table 2.